yiwen2024/python-challenge/README.md

 # python-challenge
 >Two Python challenges, PyBank and PyPoll were completed in this assignment.
-Though this assignment, I learned and practice of read csv file and write results in text file.
+Through this assignment, I learned and practised reading csv files and writing results in text file.

 >PyBank Instructions
 In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
 You will be given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".